Skip to main content

 Implementation Best Practices and Optimization

 Scaling email testing requires strategic resource allocation.
 Cache rendered outputs for unchanged templates to reduce API consumption and execution time.
 Implement conditional test matrices that prioritize high-traffic clients while running full suites on nightly schedules.
 Utilize webhooks to asynchronously process test results, storing metadata in structured databases for trend analysis.
 Finally, integrate accessibility linting and performance budgeting into the same pipeline to ensure deliverability, compliance, and user experience standards are met simultaneously.
+Deliverability checks belong in the same gate as visual checks: wiring up automated Litmus spam testing in CI catches authentication and content-filter regressions before a broken template reaches a real inbox.

 Webhook Processing & Caching Strategy